Digital-Jelly/PushbulletProxy/README.md

 {
   "username": "YOUR USERNAME",
-  "title" : "The title",
+  "title" : "YOUR TITLE",
-  "body" : "The message"
+  "body" : "YOUR MESSAGE"
 }

 If no title or body is defined (empty message), then a default is added.
 This can be changed, obviously.

 A successful 200 response code should be returned, if the message was sent successfully.
+If a username is given that doesn't match a registered user then a 400 is returned.